mohitsindhuthegreat/sumit-ki-site/replit.md

 ✓ Implemented bilingual content (English/Hindi) throughout
 ✓ Created responsive design with improved navigation
 ✓ Added Google Maps integration for location
+✓ Restructured from single-page to multi-page architecture with separate routes ✓ Fixed navigation with proper routing using Wouter for SPA functionality ✓ Created dedicated pages for each service category

 The architecture prioritizes comprehensive service coverage, user experience, and maintainability while serving as a complete digital solution platform for internet cafe customers.